bowornpol/NUIM-pipeline/README.md

 Each row represents a weighted edge linking a microbial taxon (`TaxonID`) to a functional pathway (`FunctionID`) with the strength of the edge defined by the `relative_contribution`.
 - `total_abundance`: The absolute contribution of a given taxon to a pathway summed across all samples.
 - `total_abundance_all_taxa`: The total combined contribution of all taxa to the same pathway, used as a baseline for normalization.
+- `median_contribution` (and other thresholds like mean or top%) are shown in the table to indicate the filtering cutoff used for each pathway.
+This helps explain which taxa passed the filtering based on their relative contribution.

 ### <ins>Pathway–pathway network construction</ins>